-- In a large bowl, combine white whole wheat flour, all-purpose flour, oats, sugars, baking powder, salt, and lemon zest.
-Stir to blend.
-Add butter to the bowl and use a pastry blender to work the butter into the flour mixture until the dough begins to clump together and the largest pieces of butter are the size of small peas.
-Once most of the butter is worked in, add the egg and continue to use the pastry blender to work the egg and butter into the dough until the dough starts to come together.
-The dough will be somewhat crumbly.
+- In a large bowl, combine the white whole wheat flour, all-purpose flour, oats, brown sugar and salt.
+Stir to combine.
+Add butter cubes to the bowl and use your fingers or a pastry blender to work the butter into the flour mixture until the dough begins to clump together and the largest pieces of butter are the size of small peas.

-- Place half of the dough into the prepared baking dish and use your hand to firmly press it into an even layer in the bottom of the pan.
+- Place 3 ½ cups of the dough into the prepared baking dish and use your hand to firmly press it into an even layer in the bottom of the pan.

-- In another bowl, gently toss the strawberries with the 1/3 cup sugar and the cornstarch until evenly distributed.
+- In another bowl, gently toss the strawberries with the lemon zest, ½ cup sugar, cornstarch and vanilla until evenly distributed.
 Evenly spread the strawberries over the crust.
 Crumble the rest of the dough over the strawberries.

-- Bake in the preheated oven for about 45 minutes, until the dough is just golden brown on top and the filling is bubbly.
+- Bake in the preheated oven for 36 to 42 minutes, until the dough is just golden brown on top and the filling is bubbly.
 Place pan on a wire rack to cool completely before slicing and serving.
 Store bars in the refrigerator for up to 4 days.